nazdridoy/world-religions-wiki/islam/beliefs/README.md

 # Islamic Beliefs

 This section explores the core theological concepts and doctrines that form the foundation of Islamic faith.
-Islamic beliefs are derived primarily from the Quran and the teachings of Prophet Muhammad, and while there are variations across different traditions, several fundamental beliefs unite Muslims worldwide.
+Islamic beliefs are derived primarily from the Quran and the teachings of Prophet Muhammad (SM), and while there are variations across different traditions, several fundamental beliefs unite Muslims worldwide.

 ## Core Articles of Faith